domeengine/dome/docs/plugins/index.md

   * `ref` is a reference to the channel being mixed.
   * `buffer` is an interleaved stereo buffer to write your audio data into.
 One sample is two values, for left and right, so `buffer` is `2 * sampleRequestSize` in size.

+This callback is called on DOME's Audio Engine mixer thread.
+It is essential that you avoid any slow operations (memory allocation, network) or you risk interruptions to the audio playback.

 #### function: CHANNEL_callback
 `CHANNEL_callback` functions have this signature: `void callback(CHANNEL_REF ref, WrenVM* vm)`.